snowplow-archive/snowplow.github.com/_posts/2016-03-03-snowplow-javascript-tracker-2.6.0-released-with-optimizely-and-augur-integration.md

 });
 {% endhighlight %}

+Note that you need to set up your own Augur account and to be loading the Augur Javascript separately for this integration to work.
+Please see the [Augur website][augur] for details.

 <h2 id="enhanced-ecommerce">3.
 Enhanced Ecommerce tracking</h2>

 It has always been possible for Snowplow users to track enhanced ecommerce-like events, including product views (impressions), add to baskets and remove from baskets events.